Preserving the natural world

-The expedition, which runs until June, is the first of three planned over five years, named Perpetual Planet Extreme Expeditions.
+The expedition, which runs until June, is the first of three planned over five years, named The National Geographic and Rolex Perpetual Planet Expeditions.
 World-renowned scientific expertise and cutting-edge technology will be harnessed to reveal insights about the impacts of climate change on the systems that are vital to life on Earth: mountains as the world’s water towers, rainforests as the planet’s lungs, and the ocean as its cooling system.

-The first Perpetual Planet Extreme Expedition to Mount Everest echoes the participation of Rolex in the 1933 expedition to Everest that eventually led to the successful summit climb by Sir Edmund Hillary and Tenzing Norgay in 1953.
+The first The National Geographic and Rolex Perpetual Planet Everest Expedition echoes the participation of Rolex in the 1933 expedition to Everest that eventually led to the successful summit climb by Sir Edmund Hillary and Tenzing Norgay in 1953.

 Rolex Awards for Enterprise